trishume/sympy-wiki-with-svn/New-Release.md

 6. Merge 0.7.0 with master, delete the branch.
 7. If more fixes are needed, simply fork from the latest 0.7.0 tag, and push more fixes, release and merge.

+Note that some of the stuff below tests things in master (like the test_pure* scripts).
+If you choose this route, you may need to modify them to test the 0.7.0 branch).

 ## Are all tests included?

 As directed in `setup.py`, check the tests list using the command: